leonardoserra/travel_info_generator/README.md

 Just fill the fields and select the output format.

-> This will generate a file called `Valencia.md` in the `reports` folder.
+> This will generate a file called `Valencia.md` in the `/reports` folder.
 Like this:

 ___